SQLMenace/til/R/Loading Data from SQL Server.md

 To load data from SQL Server into R, you first need to create an ODBC Data Source, I created one named LocalSqlServer, this DSN Data Source points to my local SQL Server 2016 instance.

 After that you need to load the (RODBC) package, create a connection and execute a query, finally the head function is used to display the first 6 rows.
-Here is what it lokks like in R
+Here is what it looks like in the R Console

 ```R